-All Emergency Management employees are required to reside within the two mile zoning jurisdiction of the City of Grand Island.
+All Emergency Management employees are required to reside within a twentyfive mile radius of the City of Grand Island.
 All Department Directors are required to reside within ten miles of the zoning jurisdiction and all Utilities Department employees are required to reside within the residency boundaries of the department.

-Employees that drive City vehicles home and senior management personnel need to check their department's S.O.P.'s in reference to residency requirements.
+Employees that drive City vehicles home and senior management personnel need to check their department's Standard Operating Procedures.

 Employees will establish residency within six months after the calendar day of the start of employment and will maintain residency during the term of employment.
-For purposes of these Personnel Rules, residency will mean the employee's domicile.
+For purposes of these Personnel Rules and Regulations, residency will mean the employee's domicile.

-EMPLOYMENT OF RELATIVES
+Sec.
+3.13 EMPLOYMENT OF RELATIVES